Smoking: Just The Facts

 Regardless of how long you’ve smoked, stopping smoking can improve your health and energy levels.
 Many effective treatments are available to help make stopping smoking much more comfortable.

-It’s against the law for a retailer to sell any form of tobacco to anyone under the age of 18.
+It’s against the law for a retailer to sell any form of products containing nicotine to anyone under the age of 18.

 What makes smoking harmful?